rabbitmq/rabbitmq-server/deps/rabbitmq_trust_store/README.md

 Delete the certificate file from the configured directory to remove it from the whitelist.

-> Ssl session caching bypasses the trust store certificate validatation and can make it seem as if a removed certificate is still active.
+> Note: TLS session caching bypasses the trust store certificate validatation and can make it seem as if a removed certificate is still active.
 Disabling session caching in the broker by setting the `reuse_sessions` ssl option to `false` can be done if timely certificate removal is important.